HPC Project 2: The Master-Worker & Message-Passing Patterns

 On The Cluster:

-2. Repeat the timing experiments you performed in the CS lab, recording 3 trip-times around the ring for rings of 4, 8, 16, 32, 64, 128, and 256 processes.
+3. Repeat the timing experiments you performed in the CS lab, recording three ring-traversal times for rings of 4, 8, 16, 32, 64, 128, and 256 processes.

 In your spreadsheet, create a line-chart that plots the average times you computed for the CS Lab vs. on the cluster.
-The X-axis should be the number of processes; the Y-axis should be the time.
+The X-axis should be P, the number of processes; the Y-axis should be the time.
 Give your chart a descriptive title, be sure to label your axes (including any units), and include a legend that indicates which system each line represents in a way that will be clear on a gray-scale printer (e.g., use a solid line for one and a dashed line for the other).
-Your X-axis markers should be the actual values you used: 4, 8, 16, 32, 64, 128, and 256 processes.
+Your X-axis markers should be the actual P-values you used: 4, 8, 16, 32, 64, 128, and 256 processes.

 Hand In